-Perf ormance outcomes Acceptable outcomes Complies Comments PO1 Deve suffic acco likely elopment provides cient car parking to ammodate the demand to be generated by the having regard to the: nature of the use; location of the site; proximity of the use to public transport services; availability of active transport infrastructure; and accessibility of the use to all members of the community.
+Perf ormance outcomes Acceptable outcomes Complies Comments PO1 Deve suffic acco elopment provides cient car parking to mmodate the demand to be generated by the having regard to the: nature of the use; location of the site; proximity of the use to public transport services; availability of active transport infrastructure; and accessibility of the use to all members of the community.
 AO1 The number of car parking spaces provided for the use is in accordance with Table 9.4.3.3B.
-Note-Car parking spaces provided for persons with a disability are to be considered in determining compliance with AO1. n/a The provision of on-site car parking is not considered necessary for a rural boundary realignment.
-Vehi cle crossovers PO2 Vehii provi (a) AO2.1 Vehicular access to/from Council roads is designed and constructed in accordance with the Standard drawings in Planning Scheme Policy 4 - FNQROC Regional Development Manual.
-The development will be conditioned comply. (c) minimise pedestrian to vehicle conflict.
+Note-Car parking spaces provided for persons with a disability are to be considered in determining compliance with AO1. n/a Not applicable for a boundary realignment.
+Vehi cle crossovers PO2 Vehi provi (a) AO2.1 Vehicular access to/from Council roads is designed and constructed in accordance with the Standard drawings in Planning Scheme Policy 4 - FNQROC Regional Development Manual. • Access to each lot is existing and will not be altered by the boundary realignment. (c) minimise pedestrian to vehicle conflict.
 Development on a site with two or more road frontages provides vehicular access from: (a) the primary frontage where involving Community activities or Sport and recreation activities, unless the primary road frontage is a Statecontrolled road; or (b) from the lowest order road in all other instances. n/a Not applicable.

-Performance outcomes Acceptable outcomes Complies Comments AO2.3 Vehicular access for particular uses is provided in accordance with Table 9.4.3.3E. n/a Not applicable.
+Performance outcomes Acceptable outcomes Complies Comments AO2.3 Vehicular access for particular uses is provided in accordance with Table 9.4.3.3E. n/a Not applicable for a boundary realignment.
 PO3 Access, manoeuvring and car parking areas include appropriate pavement treatments having regard to: (a) the intensity of anticipated vehicle movements; (b) the nature of the use that they service; and (c) the character of the surrounding locality.
-AO3 Access, manoeuvring and car parking areas include pavements that are constructed in accordance with Table 9.4.3.3C. n/a Not applicable.
-For assessable development İ Parking area location and de sign PO4 Car parking areas are located and designed to: (a) ensure safety and efficiency in operation; and (b) be consistent with the AO4.1 Car parking spaces, access and circulation areas have dimensions in accordance with AS/NZS 2890.1 Off-street car parking. n/a Not applicable. character of the surrounding locality.
+AO3 Access, manoeuvring and car parking areas include pavements that are constructed in accordance with Table 9.4.3.3C. n/a Not applicable for a boundary realignment.
+For assessable development Parking area location and des sign PO4 Car parking areas are located and designed to: (a) ensure safety and efficiency in operation; and (b) be consistent with the AO4.1 Car parking spaces, access and circulation areas have dimensions in accordance with AS/NZS 2890.1 Off-street car parking. n/a Not applicable. character of the surrounding locality.
 AO4.2 Disabled access and car parking spaces are located and designed in accordance with AS/NZS 2890.6 Parking facilities - Off-street parking for people with disabilities. n/a Not applicable.
 AO4.3 The car parking area includes designated pedestrian routes that provide connections to building entrances. n/a Not applicable.